-Buffalo Bills football weekends are cause for serious celebration and near religious observance in this lakeside home of the National Football League.
-Preparations begin early, with hardcore tailgaters arriving in their RVs, pick-ups and campers at Ralph Wilson Stadium on Friday afternoon.
-Fires are stoked, meat is grilled and beverages consumed – all in an effort to appease the football gods and ensure victory (and a heckuva good time) come Sunday afternoon.
+Buffalo Bills football home weekends are cause for serious celebration and near religious observance in this lakeside home of the National Football League.
+Hardcore tailgaters arrive in their RVs, pick-ups and campers at New Era Field on Friday afternoon.
+Hopeful fans fill the stadium with their blankets in tow.
+And, for three hours each Sunday, all hopes are pinned on this year being the one.

 Here’s an insider’s guide to football weekends in Buffalo.

-Finally, for your post-game dining pleasure check out the Ilio Di Paolo's Restaurant & Ringside Lounge.
+Your Bills game experience wouldn’t be complete without a post-game stop at Ilio Di Paolo’s Restaurant & Ringside Lounge.
 Home to generations of hungry Bills fans, as well as the players themselves, this family-run restaurant adds a gourmet touch to its authentic Italian menu.
+Go Bills!